diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 f.close()
 ```

 The mode can be a read mode ( 'r' ), write mode ( 'w' ) or append mode ( 'a' ).
-We can also specify whether we are reading, writing, or appending in text mode ( 't' ) or binary mode ( 'b' ).
+We can also specify whether we are reading, writing, or appending in `text mode ( 't' )` or `binary mode ( 'b' )`.
 There are actually many more modes available and help(open) will give you more details about them.
 By default, open() considers the file to be a 't'ext file and opens it in 'r'ead mode.

-We read in each line of the file using the readline method in a loop.
-This method returns a complete line including the newline character at the end of the line.
+We read in each line of the file using the readline method in a loop. `This method returns a complete line including the newline character at the end of the line`.
 When an empty string is returned, it means that we have reached the end of the file and we 'break' out of the loop.

 ### Pickle
 Python provides a standard module called pickle which you can use to store any plain Python object in a file and then get it back later.
 This is called storing the object persistently.
+(PS: python's serialization lib, bearing the same weakness as JAVA serialization)

 ```python
 import pickle